keinsell/wise-alchemist/src/boundary-context/message/events/message-authorized/README.md

 <!-- A description of the data included in the event.
 This could include any relevant attributes, metadata, or relationships. -->

+- `messageId`, provides an `id` of `Message` in database which was just created.

 ## Event Handlers

 <!-- A list of event handlers that will be triggered when this domain event is emitted. -->

+- `prompt/after.message-authorized.customer`, handles newly created messages in our system to create `Prompt` entity and produce `prompt.created` event which can be handled in futher parts of software.

 ## Example Usage